In conversation with JONATHAN HEPFER (Nice, France - 2011)

 That’s why allow myself to give you a little advice.
 Only with age can you trace your path.
 When you are living, you can only say “I would like to do that, even if it is difficult.”
 And I wanted to play alone.
 I never asked a composer “would you like to write something for me?”
 No. It just happened like that.
 That’s how it happened with all of the pieces, all of these ensembles.
 Diego Masson said to me, “you like to play alone, so why don’t you do this?”
 And he himself became an orchestral conductor!
 Because that was the direction that interested him.
 Voilà!

 There you have someone who created his own path.
 He had something to say, and a need to express himself, and he couldn’t do it with percussion.
 Jean-Pierre Drouet, on the other hand, did exactly that.
 Jean-Pierre Drouet would have been an excellent conductor.
-He’s someone with an extremely large culture.
+He’s someone with an extremely vast sense of culture.
 And he’s someone who is not interested solely in flams and ratamacues.
 He has a musical dimension that he is just born with.
 It’s due to everything that he knows, his experiences.
 I don’t mean years of experience, I mean that in terms of things that he knows from having experienced life.

 As for myself, I am interested in mythology.
 Others can be interested in whatever they like.
 But I am very interested in history.
 When I say that, you’ll think that I’m an old ass.
 When I say that to friends, usually they prefer not to talk about history.
 They say, “oh la laaaa, he loves history.”
 But I find it interesting to know how people lived, nevertheless.
 It’s good to know, of course the story of Louis XIV and that he made the wars and so on, but I am more interested in how people lived at that time.
 It is fascinating to learn what was going on, because one understands better what might happen in the future.